Skip to main content

 What is Academic Advising?

-The academic advising process is considered an essential aspect of a student’s educational experience at Saint Louis University.
+The academic advising process is essential to a student’s educational experience at Saint Louis University.
 The goals of the advising process are to:

 • Assist students in their understanding of academic requirements